sparkfun/SparkFun_DataLogger/docs/hardware_hookup.md

 * [USB 3.1 A to C Cable](https://www.sparkfun.com/products/14743)
 * [USB 2.0 C to C Cable](https://www.sparkfun.com/products/16395)

 Use the cable to connect your DataLogger IoT to your computer and you will see the LEDs light as the DataLogger IoT starts up.
-The WS2812 RGB LED will light up green for a second or two while the DataLogger IoT configures itself.
+The addressable RGB RGB LED will light up green for a second or two while the DataLogger IoT configures itself.
 It will flash blue while data is being logged to the microSD card.
 If you have jumped the gun and have a LiPo battery already connected, the yellow CHG charging LED may light up too.

-If the WS2812 RGB LED does not light up, your DataLogger IoT is probably in deep sleep following a previous logging session.
+If the addressable RGB LED does not light up, your DataLogger IoT is probably in deep sleep following a previous logging session.
 Pressing the RST reset button will wake it.

 You’ll find full instructions on how to configure the DataLogger IoT later in this tutorial.